Easy & Fresh Veggie Wraps

 This post may contain affiliate links.
 Read my full disclosure here.

-Healthy meals just don’t get any easier than with these easy Veggie Wraps layered with hummus or mayo and piled high with fresh veggies like lettuce, spinach, carrots, cucumbers, and anything else you can think of.
+Healthy meals just don’t get any easier than with these easy vegetable wraps layered with hummus like our roasted red pepper oil-free hummus and piled high with fresh veggies like lettuce, spinach, carrots, cucumbers, and anything else you can think of.
+We have other great wraps on this website like my collard green wraps with peanut sauce and these simple lettuce wraps.

-Each year, we spend a few days in Tennessee at a rustic, 80-year old, one-room cabin on the lake.
+Each year, we spend a few days in Tennessee at a rustic, 80-year-old, one-room cabin on the lake.
 No TV, internet, or AC There’s only a tiny captain’s kitchen for making meals, and these super simple veggie tortilla wraps are always on the menu.
 They are just a no-fuss, no-mess kind of meal perfect for traveling.
-These Easy Lettuce Wraps are so easy and delicious.
+Other delicious and easy meals that we take are these vegan nachos and my potato tacos that we make with the leftover bean taco filling from the night before.

 Ingredients for veggie wraps

-• Wraps- Tortilla wraps, lettuce leaves, or pita pockets
+• Wraps- Tortilla wraps, lettuce leaves, rice paper wraps, and pita pockets make great wraps.

-• Spread- A healthy such as hummus or homemade vegan mayo to act as a glue and flavoring
+• Spread- Use hummus or homemade vegan mayo to act as a glue for holding your wrap together and for flavoring.

-• Veggies- Fresh vegetables like lettuce, spinach, tomato, onion, avocado, cucumbers, carrots, etc
+• Veggies- Fresh vegetables like lettuce, spinach, tomato, onion, avocado, cucumbers, carrots, and even baked sweet potato chunks make delicious veggie stuffings.

 • Vinegar- Balsamic vinegar or another type adds a delicious tangy flavor.